Jriles/go_chat_app/README.md

 ### Shutting Down

-To stop the application, press `Ctrl + C` in the terminal where Docker Compose is running, or run:
+To stop the application, press `Ctrl + C` from the project directory.